Care and maintenance

 Regular care

-2. Shake the bottle with the soapy water and then apply it to the entire piece of furniture with a dry cloth or sponge in the direction of the wood grain.
-When soaping a wooden table, it is important to also treat the underside of the table top as well as the legs and edges in order to achieve even moistening and drying of the wooden surfaces.
-In the worst case, uneven distribution of moisture in the wood can lead to the formation of cracks and warping in the furniture.
+2. shake the bottle with the soapy water and then apply it to the entire piece of furniture with a dry cloth or sponge in the direction of the wood grain.
+When lyeing a wooden table, it is important to also treat the underside of the table top as well as the legs and edges in order to achieve even moistening and drying of the wooden surfaces.
+An uneven distribution of moisture in the wood can, in the worst case, lead to the formation of cracks and deformations in the furniture.

-4. To remove the remains of the soapy water, rub the table with a clean sponge or cloth that you have dipped in hot water and wrung out well.
+4. to remove the soap suds residue, wipe the table with a clean sponge or cloth that you have dipped in hot water and wrung out well.

-5. Then allow the furniture to dry thoroughly.
-After the first treatment with the soapy water, the wood fibres may partially stand up.
-In this case, sand the entire piece of furniture again with a sanding sponge or sandpaper (180 or 240 grit).
-Always sand in the direction of the wood fibres, i.e. parallel to the grain.
+5. then allow the furniture to dry thoroughly.
+After the first treatment with the soapy water, the wood fibers may partially stand up.
+In this case, sand the entire piece of furniture again with a sanding sponge or sandpaper (grain size 180 or 240).
+Always sand in the direction of the wood fibers, i.e. parallel to the grain.
 After sanding, it is necessary to treat the piece of furniture again with soapy water.

 Attention!

-• When treating oak furniture, the soap content in the lye must not be very high, as otherwise the soap can react chemically with the tannic acid in the wood and colour it dark.
+• When treating oak furniture, the soap content in the lye must not be very high, otherwise the soap may react chemically with the tannic acid in the wood and stain it dark.

-Soap for cleaning wood is available directly from us, get in touch.
+Soap for cleaning wood is available directly from us.

 CARE OF OILED WOODEN FURNITURE